Simple homotopy types of even dimensional manifolds: Homotopy automorphisms of the product of a lens space with a circle

 We can deduce that every homotopy automorphism of $S^1 \times L$ is simple.

 \begin{theorem} If $f \in \hAut(S^1 \times L)$, then $\tau(f)=0$. \end{theorem}

-\begin{proof} Since $S^1$ and $L$ are odd dimensional, it follows from \cref{cor:odd-product} that homotopy equivalences of the form $f \times g$ have vanishing Whitehead torsion.
+\begin{proof} By \cref{prop:WT-composition}, it suffices to show that the generators of the form $f \times g$ and $r_h$ from \cref{lem:haut-decomp} have vanishing Whitehead torsion.
+Since $S^1$ and $L$ are odd dimensional, it follows from \cref{cor:odd-product} that homotopy equivalences of the form $f \times g$ have vanishing Whitehead torsion.
 If $h \colon S^1 \rightarrow \Map(L)$ is any pointed map, then $r_h$ is a fibre homotopy equivalence covering the identity of $S^1$, and acting as the identity on the copy of $L$ that is the fibre over the basepoint:

 Hence $\tau(r_h)=0$ by \cref{prop:WT-fiber}, and because $\tau(\Id)=0$. \end{proof}

 Let $G = C_{\infty} \times C_m \cong \pi_1(S^1 \times L)$.
 Our next goal is to determine which automorphisms of $G$ can be realised by homotopy automorphisms of $S^1 \times L$, i.e.\ to describe the image of the map $\pi_1 \colon \hAut(S^1 \times L) \rightarrow \Aut(G)$.
 The automorphisms of $G = C_{\infty} \times C_m$ can be expressed as matrices of the form $\left(\begin{smallmatrix} a & b \\ 0 & c \end{smallmatrix}\right)$, where $a \in \{ \pm 1\}$, $b \in C_m$ and $c \in C_m^{\times} \cong \Aut(C_m)$.
 In particular, we have $\Aut(G) \cong C_m \rtimes (C_2 \times C_m^\times)$.